NextGen

 NextGen Kids is an interactive music performance for young children.

-Developed by four of Genesis Baroque’s core musicians, the performance actively engages young children in exploring early music concepts of gesture and improvisation in a playful, immersive, imaginative musical performance.
+Developed by four of Genesis Baroque’s core musicians, the performance actively engages young children in exploring early music concepts of gesture, emotional expression, and improvisation in a playful, immersive, imaginative performance.
+Conceptualised by Genesis Baroque’s Artistic Director and baroque violinist/clinical psychologist Jennifer Kirsner, together with baroque violinist Meg Cohen, baroque cellist Edwina Cordingley, and baroque harpist Hannah Lane, the musicians bring together a wealth of experience in baroque music practices, teaching, imagining, performing, and creating!

 If you are interested in learning more about NextGen Kids, you can email us at [email protected]